 Public safety, visibility splays and footway widths (NPPF para.
 67, HD25, UD10) - The position of the InLink would not affect public safety or interrupt any visibility splays or sightlines.
-The subject footway is wide and has sufficient space to accommodate the installation and allow for safe usage of the pavement by pedestrians and wheelchair users.
-The InLink has a significantly reduced footprint when compared to BT payphones.
-It is also 100mm narrower than existing payphones therefore footway width will generally increase resulting from the replacement of the identified payphones.
-The InLink will be positioned close to the kerb to maximise the footway width that will remain following the development and to ensure the InLink does not obstruct users of the pavement.
-Because of its low height and small size and positioning, the proposal will not constitute a traffic hazard.
+The subject footway has sufficient space to accommodate the installation and allow for its safe usage by pedestrians and wheelchair users.
+The InLink will be sited away from the highway and would not affect road users.
 The advertising screen would operate within the limits agreed on existing similar digital screens in the UK, as per the attached document - Proposed Schedule of Operating Conditions.
 This document also contains additional information in relation to the mitigation of highway safety impact.
 There are no other apparent public safety issues.